Ecuador Expat Profile – Melita Vega, Cuenca Ecuador

 So while I’m not exactly a newcomer to Ecuador, I have experienced many of the same feelings of wonder, isolation and culture shock that other expats have, many times over.

-When and where did you get the idea of living in Ecuador?
+When did you get the idea of living in Ecuador?

 Coming to Ecuador for the first time at the age of 12 with no knowledge of Spanish or the city of Cuenca was definitely not my idea (the Cuenca of 20 years ago was VERY different from what it is today), but as the years passed I grew to love the city and had no plans whatsoever to leave.